"Jarvis House" - Toronto - July, 1977

 (Includes "Carry On Wayward Son" - Kansas)

-Bitter Blue - a "Classic Rock" band that was from Ontario, Canada, based out of Toronto, and toured venues from 1973 to 1978.
+Bitter Blue - a "Classic Rock" band that was from Ontario, Canada, based out of Toronto, and toured venues from April, 1973 to March, 1978.
 The band was managed by Castle Management (Bill Townsend, Jim McBain).
 Known for Medleys: Jesus Christ Superstar, Sgt.
 Pepper, Abbey Road, Elton John, Moody Blues, Tommy as well as artists such as Super Tramp, Genesis, Paul McCartney, Queen (Bohemian Rhapsody) Kansas, Steely Dan, King Crimson.
 The original band members consisted of Lead Singer: Paul Fletcher, Lead Guitar: Tom Hoy, Piano/Synthesizer/Vocals: Brent Moss, Drums: Julian Chojnacki, Rhythm Guitar/Vocals: Stephen Parsons, Bass/Vocals: John Hoy.
 Other members: John Ciccone, Steve Coombs, Ron Phole.
-Bitter Blue Ontario Tour included: Renfrew (White House Tavern, Butson's Bar), Windsor (Elmwood Casino), Chatham (Turf Room), London (Fryfogles Tavern), Oakville (Riverside Tavern, The Flamingo Bar), Guelph (Choo Choo Club), Kitchener, Waterloo, Cambridge, North Bay (Continental Hotel), Sault Ste.
+Bitter Blue Ontario Tour included: Renfrew (White House Tavern, Butson's Bar), Windsor (Elmwood Casino), Chatham (Turf Room), London (Fryfogles Tavern), Oakville (Riverside Tavern, The Flamingo Club), Guelph (Choo Choo Club), Kitchener, Waterloo, Cambridge, North Bay (Continental Hotel), Sault Ste.
 Marie (The Water Tower), Sudbury (Belton Hotel, Ambassador Hotel), Brantford (Graham Bell Inn), Belleville, Hanover, McMaster University, Hamilton (Jockey Club), Kingston, Delhi, Mississauga (Whipple Tree), Owen Sound (Downtowner Hotel), Midland, Huntsville, Sarnia (Happy Valley Inn), St. Catharines (Sugar's Bar, Montebello Bar), Orangeville (Hockley Hills Resort), Timmins (Wattagawi Hotel), Kapuskasing (Kapuskasing Inn), Toronto (Jarvis House, Park Plaza Hotel, Olympic Tavern, Seaway Towers, Harbour Castle, Royal York Hotel, Nickelodeon), Woodstock, Ottawa, Ontario Science Center.

 Bitter Blue Eastern Tour included: Montreal (Norm's Moustache Club, McGill University), Hull, Quebec (Chaudiere Club), Vermont: Burlington, U.S.A.
 (Yankee Trader Hotel), New Brunswick, Prince Edward Island: Charlottetown, (The Show Boat), Nova Scotia: Port Hawkesbury, Moncton (Moncton Junction), Halifax (Zapata's Inn, Gainsborough Pub), Newfoundland: Grand Falls, Corner Brook.